Reference

 Can you skip the vote entirely?

-Can dead players talk?
+Can eliminated players talk?

 Are you allowed to show your role card?